Sim4n6/plasoWiki/Using-psort.md

 This output provides valuable information about how many events got filtered out by for instance the duplicate entry removals.
 There are many reasons why there may be duplicate entries in an output:

 + A filesystem entry that has the same timestamp for MACB timestamps (or any combination of them)
-+ Parsing a storage media file and processing a VSS store will produce a lot of duplicate entries, eg: the exact same Event Log record.
++ Parsing a storage media file and processing a VSS store will produce a lot of duplicate entries, for example: the exact same Event Log record.
 + Metadata information extracted from a file that is stored in more than one place on the drive

 If you don't want duplicate entries to be removed it is possible to supply the flag ``-a`` or ``--include_all` to **psort**.